nicolalgallacher/Bicep_WhatTheHack/README.md

 - Challenge 1: **[Basic Bicep](./Student/Bicep-Challenge-01.md)**
    - Develop a simple Bicep file that creates an Azure Storage Account
 - Challenge 2: **[Leveraging Parameters, Variables and Outputs](./Student/Bicep-Challenge-02.md)**
-   - Improve the exisitng Bicep from Challenge 1 to use Variables, Parameters & Outputs
+   - Improve the existing Bicep from Challenge 1 to use Variables, Parameters & Outputs
 - Challenge 3: **[Bicep expressions and Referencing resources](./Student/Bicep-Challenge-03.md)**
-   - See how using exsisting Bicep functions and Expresstions can improve your template
+   - See how using existing Bicep functions and Expressions can improve your template

 #### In Progress
 - Challenge 4: **[Secret Values with Azure Key Vault](./Student/Bicep-Challenge-04.md)**